 - See also: c, fortran, perl-data-language

-- I have 53 facts about Yorick. what would you like to know? email me and let me know how I can help.
+- Have a question about Yorick not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: